Microchannel coils in free cooling applications

-Air-based freecooling uses low-temperature ambient air as a cooling medium for chilled water systems, thus providing significant opportunities to generate energy savings.
-The more time the chilled water system can operate in the freecooling mode, the greater the energy efficiency it can deliver.
+Air-based free cooling uses low-temperature ambient air as a cooling medium for chilled water systems, thus providing significant opportunities to generate energy savings.
+The more time the chilled water system can operate in the free cooling mode, the higher the energy savings it can deliver.

-Kaltra is a provider of innovative cooling technologies and advanced cooling products for mission-critical applications, such as data centers, cleanrooms, contaminant-free areas, processing plants, and other facilities where reliability and energy efficiency are key factors.
-Kaltra’s cooling equipment range includes precision cooling systems, air cooled and water cooled chillers, evaporative cooling solutions, dry coolers, and condensers.
+Kaltra is a world-known provider of cooling technologies and advanced cooling products for mission-critical applications, such as data centers, clean rooms, contaminant-free areas, processing plants, and other facilities where reliability and energy efficiency are key factors.
+Kaltra’s cooling equipment range includes precision cooling systems, air-cooled and water-cooled chillers, evaporative cooling solutions, dry coolers, and condensers.

 For more information on Kaltra and its products call +49 911 715-32021